lucaedomosconi/HVDC/README.md

 If the application is starting a new simulation (start_from_solution = true) and finds that the directory `<output-folder>/<test-name>` already exists will give a warning before overwriting existing files.
 To disable this warning use the option `--overwrite` in the command line.

 ## Post-processing of Output Files

+The application output is composed of a series of frames to export and visualize in `Paraview`, and three files containing additional information.

 ### Visualize the solution

-The application output is so strucured:
 The problem solution at each time step is located in
 ```
 <output_folder_name>/<test_name>/sol
 ```
+where \<output_folder_name\> is set in the data file.

-The user can use the `GNU Octave` function included in `export_phi_rho_p1_3.m` (it is located in the  folder `script/m`) to generate the .vtu files, which can by opened using Paraview.
+The user can use the `GNU Octave` function included in `export_phi_rho_p1_3.m` (located in the  folder `script/m`) to generate the .vtu files, which can by opened using Paraview.
 This function is a wrapper over the function `export_tmesh_data.m` provided with bim++, so it is necessary to add the path `script/m` of bim++ to the Octave path.
 The usage is the following: